The new parenting wars have profound implications for marketers — but most of them haven’t even noticed the battle lines.

 I uncovered this division by asking more than 10,000 North American parents about their attitudes towards their kids’ screen time, as well as about their families digital habits and activities.
 It turns out that parents are evenly divided between three approaches: Enablers trust their kids’ technology choices, and take their cues from the way other families relate to the digital world.
 Limiters try to limit their kids’ screen time as much as possible, and prefer their kids turn off their gadgets.
 Mentors take a middle path: they actively encourage their kids’ use of technology, but they also try to guide and shape their kids’ screen time.

 When these three groups come into contact — whether that’s at a PTA meeting or a Facebook discussion — conflict breaks out.
 Schools get caught between parents who want their kids to learn to work with digital tools, and parents who want to keep their kids away from technology.
 Online, parents argue about whether devices can help their kids cope with learning disabilities, or whether screen time actually causes learning challenges.
-And of course, businesses who are trying to reach all three types of parents run into trouble when their messaging skews towards one camp or another.
+And of course, businesses who are trying to reach all three types of parents run into trouble when their messaging skews towards one camp or another., for this, they should make sure to use a business plan writer to fully plan their business strategy.

 My latest research into this divide, which I’ll be sharing at SXSW this weekend, focuses specifically on differences in tech purchasing.
 I asked 997 parents to name the best tech purchase they’d made for their kids in the past year, and what made it stand out.